-The Cooley Innocence Project is part of the Innocence Network, which has been credited with the release of over 100 wrongfully accused prisoners mainly through the use of DNA testing.
-In its short life, the Cooley Innocence Project has already assisted one innocent man, Kenneth Wyniemko, prove his innocence, which led to his released after spending nine years in prison after being wrongfully convicted.
-As Innocence Project Interns, students review case files, screen applications, investigate facts, conduct interviews, and analyze cases.
-Students also assist assigned attorneys with research and pleadings for post-conviction proceedings.
+The Cooley Innocence Project is part of the Innocence Network, which has been credited with the release of over 329 wrongfully accused prisoners mainly through the use of DNA testing.
+In its short life, the Cooley Innocence Project has exonerated 3 individuals: Kenneth Wyniemko, Nathaniel Hatchett, and Donya Davis.
+As Innocence Project Interns, students review case files, screen applications, investigate facts, conduct interviews, analyze cases, and represent innocent clients in court.
+Students assist assigned attorneys with research and pleadings for post-conviction proceedings.
 Click here for more information about the Cooley Innocence Project.

 On January 1, 2001, Michigan enacted a DNA statute (MLC 770.16) which provides a post conviction remedy for those wrongfully convicted incarcerated persons who are innocent of the charged offense and whose innocence can be established by DNA testing of the biological evidence collected at the time of the offense.

 As of this date, the project has received, reviewed, and evaluated over 5,000 requests for assistance.
 There are a number of cases in court preparation status and several hundred under review or investigation.
 New requests come into the project each week.

 On June 17, 2003, Kenneth Wyniemko walked out of prison a free man after Macomb County prosecutors dismissed all charges against him.
 Wyniemko had been in prison since 1994, convicted of rape.
 Wyniemko's exoneration, after nine years of being imprisoned, was made possible by efforts of the Thomas M. Cooley Law School Innocence Project.
 Click to read the story.